charmed-kubernetes/kubernetes-docs/pages/k8s/benchmarking.md

 ## Configure kube-bench

 The following parameters can be adjusted to change the default action behavior.
-See the descriptions in the [actions.yaml][layer-cis-benchmark-config] for additional supported values beyond the defaults.
+See the descriptions in the [actions.yaml][layer-cis-benchmark-config] file for additional supported values beyond the defaults.

 ### apply